BloomTech-Labs/mission-control-fe/documentation/GuideLines.md

                 SubComponenetName.module.scss
 ```
 * This change is to address many compopnets being named ```index.jsx```
-* And based on the Orgnisation > Program > PRoduct > Project causeing old sub compnents to now be shared componets.
+* And based on the Orgnisation > Program > PRoduct > Project causeing old sub components to now be shared Components.

 ## Query Tree
-* One Query per Compnent Tree
+* One Query per Component Tree